python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/code-reviews-primer.md

 So what exactly is a code review?
 The closest thing to compare it to is proofreading.
 In proofreading, you look at an essay someone wrote and give suggestions on how things could be written better or point out mistakes that the writer may have missed.
 Code reviewing is the same way.
-You're given some code that someone wrote and see if you can find ways to improve it or point mistakes that the coder may have missed.
+You're given some code that someone wrote and see if you can find ways to improve it or point out mistakes that the coder may have missed.

 "Hemlock", you might say, "Why should I care?
 Why would this be important?"
 The thing to remember is that coding is a team effort.
 Code reviews help the programs we write to be the very best they can be.
-We're all human, and mistakes are made, but through working together, we can correct those mistakes (as best we can) before they get merged into production.
+We're all human, and mistakes are made, but by working together, we can correct those mistakes (as best we can) before they get merged into production.
 Even if you're not the best coder in the world, you may spot things that even a professional programmer might miss!

 ##### The How